camila314/CacaoSDK/Documents/InterfaceHistory.md

 ```

 ### 37c7ec8df248a02254de6d84daecca444a484384
-This version removed the need for the public storage access, I don't remember why too
+This version removed the need for the public storage access, for the same reason as above
-It's been a while
 ```cpp
 class: public $EditorUI {
 	void undoLastAction() override {